 All collected fragments were subjected to rock magnetic experiments in order to first obtain information on the nature of their magnetic mineralogy and second to investigate the stability of this magnetic mineralogy during heating.
-Isothermal remanent magnetization (IRM) acquisition measurements indicate that the mineralogy of the Italian and the French sites behave in different ways.
-While magnetization reaches saturation in fields of ~0.2-0.3 T for all fragments from La Castellina, saturation is not always reached in fields up to 0.8 T for the samples from Vanves (Fig. 5a).
-For the latter, when IRM saturation is not reached, hysteresis measurements exhibit "wasp-waisted" shapes (Fig. 5b), which likely reflect the presence of two families of magnetic grains with significantly different magnetic coercivities (e.g. Dunlop and Ozdemir, 1996).
-In contrast, for all the samples showing IRM saturation at fields < 0.3T, the shape of the hysteresis loops is not constricted (Fig. 5c,d) and the hysteresis parameters lie in the pseudo-single domain range of magnetite (Day et al., 1977).
-These results indicate that the magnetization of our samples is mostly carried by minerals from the magnetite family but that hematite (i.e. a high-coercivity mineral) is also present in some fragments from Vanves.
-Such variety in magnetic mineralogy is reminiscent of that previously observed in other western European potsherds (e.g. Chauvin et al., 2000; Genevey and Gallet, 2002; Hill et al., 2007).
-We also systematically measured the temperature variations of the low-field magnetic susceptibility of each fragment between ~20°C and ~550°C using a KLY3-CS3 Kappabridge apparatus (Fig. 5e-h).
-In all cases, the thermomagnetic curves confirm that the magnetization is dominated by magnetite, perhaps sometimes with different titanium contents or different grain sizes, which would explain a rather "wavy" shape for some curves from La Castellina samples (Fig. 5e,f).
-The reversibility of the thermomagnetic curves acquired during heating (in red) and cooling (in blue) is a good marker of lack of alteration of the magnetic mineralogy during heating treatment.
-For this reason, we selected for our archeointensity experiments (i.e. inducing a heating of the samples) only the samples displaying a reversible susceptibility behavior.
+Isothermal remanent magnetization (IRM) acquisition measurements indicate that the characteristics of the magnetic mineralogy between the two sites are different.
+While magnetization reaches saturation in fields of $\sim$ 0.2-0.3 T for all fragments from La Castellina, saturation is not always reached in fields up to 0.8 T for the samples from Vanves (Fig. 4a).
+For the latter, when IRM saturation is not reached, hysteresis measurements exhibit "wasp-waisted" shapes (Fig. 4b), which likely reflect the presence of two families of magnetic grains with significantly different magnetic coercivities (e.g. Dunlop and Özdemir [9]).
+In contrast, for all the samples showing IRM saturation at fields <0.3 T, the shape of the hysteresis loops is not constricted (Fig. 4, c, d) and the hysteresis parameters lie in the pseudo-single domain range of magnetite (Day et al. [45]).
+These results indicate that the magnetization of our samples is mostly carried by minerals from the magnetite family, but that hematite (i.e. a high-coercivity mineral) is also present in some fragments from Vanves.
+Such variety in magnetic mineralogy is reminiscent of that previously observed in other western European potsherds (e.g. Chauvin et al. [26]; Genevey and Gallet [27]; Hill et al. [46]).
+We also systematically measured the temperature variations of the low-field magnetic susceptibility of each fragment between $\sim 20^{\circ}$ C and $\sim$ 550 °C using a KLY3-CS3 Kappabridge apparatus (Fig. 4, e-h).
+In all cases, the thermomagnetic curves confirm that the magnetization is dominated by magnetite, perhaps sometimes with different titanium contents or different grain sizes, which would explain a rather "wavy" shape for some curves from La Castellina samples (Fig. 4, e, f).
+The reversibility of the thermomagnetic curves acquired during heating and cooling is a good marker of lack of alteration of the magnetic mineralogy during heating treatment.
+For this reason, we selected only the samples displaying a reversible susceptibility behavior for our archeointensity experiments.
 This led to the rejection of only one sample, which underlines the particularly favorable magnetic behavior of the analyzed fragments.